stevenCharles1325/hubspot-technical-exam/README.md

 There are two parts in the technical exam which are the `Programming Challenges` and `Integration Task`, therefore, inside the `src` folder you will find two corresponding directories.

+Do not forget to install dependencies with `npm i` before running start commands.
+Thank you so much!

 `Running Programming Challenges`

 - Uncomment the task you would like to run and run the command below.